Best betting apps for 2026 Winter Olympics: Best apps, sportsbook promos for Milano Cortina

 Winter Olympics betting preview

 Ice hockey is always one of the most popular events at the Winter Olympics, and the men's group stage action begins on Wednesday, Feb.
 11. The NHL goes on a break during the Olympics, allowing the best players in the world the ability to represent their nations on the global stage.
-With that, it's no surprise that Canada is the favorite to win the gold medal at +130 odds to win it all.
-The United States follows at +190 with Sweden at +470 odds.
+With that, it's no surprise that Canada is the favorite to win the gold medal at -120.
+The United States follows at +195 with Sweden at +1000 odds.
 The United States hasn't won the gold since the 1980 "Miracle on Ice" team.
 Finland won in 2022, and Canada has won two of the last four golds.

 Responsible gaming